yujiyokoo/rubydrive/README.md

 # rubydrive

-Motorola 68000 emulator (Mega Drive) in ruby.
+A **really incomplete** and very early stage Motorola 68000 emulator (Mega Drive) in ruby.
+It's only capable of running a few instructions which is just sufficient for the "minimal" ROM (which does not do anything useful) at the moment.

 ## Running